yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/README.md

-YEI-STC-Bootcamp-2013
+Yalies-On-Rails-2014-Spring
 =====================

-This is the home repo for the 2013 YEI / STC Tech Bootcamp.
+This is the home repo for the 2014 STC Course Yalies On Rails.

-You probably want to check out the [wiki](http://github.com/yale-stc-developer-curriculum/YEI-STC-Bootcamp-2013/wiki).
+You probably want to check out the [wiki](http://github.com/yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/wiki).